Media, news and events

 Sector Specialist vs. Versatile Partner: Many companies traditionally presumed a CMO must come up within the industry in which the company competes (or one closely related).
 But so much is now changing so fast, CEOs now need their CMOs to be versatile to help them make sense of all that is unfolding in the wider world, not just within one sector.
 This means if you spend your entire career in one company or industry, you actually risk being seen as unqualified to become a CMO.

 Sophisticated Strategist vs. Entrepreneurial Trailblazer: In mature markets, where CMOs face flat growth, an aging population, and fierce competition, marketing tends to be highly data-driven.
 CMOs rely on intricate consumer insights and sophisticated strategies to eke out marginal gains.
 Emerging markets, by comparison, offer CMOs far less data to guide them, but much more growth potential, and so they reward strategic rigor less than innovative entrepreneurship, adaptability, and resilience.

 Business is a Darwinian system of natural selection.
 Companies and leaders who adapt to changes in the environment tend to flourish.
 The business environment currently demands so much adaptation, the lines that traditionally defined the CMO role are being rapidly redrawn.
 The great imperative now is garnering the diverse knowledge and experience required to evolve into a new species of CMO – one who blends both comprehensive and specialized perspectives to guide the company’s ever-widening range of marketing options and investments.

-This article ist written by Dick Patton and Rory Finlay, and was first published in businessweek.com (23.
-September 2013).
-It is republished on this website with kind permission of the magazine.
+This article was first published in businessweek.com (23 September 2013) and is republished on this website with kind permission of the magazine.